Tax and Israeli Companies

 Taxation of Dividends in Israeli Companies

 Dividends paid by Israeli companies to their Israeli parent company are exempt from tax.
-Dividends paid to natural persons are subject to a levy of 25-30% if the shareholder holds more than 10% of the capital of the distributing company.
+Dividends paid to individuals are subject to a levy of 25-30% if the shareholder holds more than 10% of the capital in the distributing company.

 If you have questions related to tax and Israeli companies or anything else on Israeli company law, feel free to contact us.
 We also provide more information on other topics related to Israeli company law on our website.